Efficiently Enumerating Minimal Triangulations: Enumerating Maximal Independent Sets on Succinct Graphs

-\begin{qproof} Lines~\ref{algline:checkExistBeg}-\ref{algline:checkExistEnd} of the algorithm guarantee that only maximal independent sets are enumerated and that each set is printed only once.
-We now prove that every maximal independent set of $\G(x)$ is printed.
+{\begin{qproof} The algorithm prints only elements that are created by invoking the procedure $\algname{Extend}$.
+Therefore, the algorithm prints only elements in $\maxind(\G(x))$.
+The tests of lines~\ref{algline:checkExistStart} and \ref{algline:checkExistBeg} ensure that whenever an element is printed, this element has not been seen before.
+Hence, no element is printed more than once.
+It is left to prove that every maximal independent set of $\G(x)$ is printed by the algorithm.

-When the algorithm terminates, $\Q=\emptyset$.
-Therefore, in the previous iteration, the loop in line~\ref{algline:hasNextLoop} could only have terminated due to $\iter.\algname{hasNext}()$ returning false.
-Therefore, upon termination, we have $\V = \nodes(\G(g))$.
+Observe the following.
+When the algorithm terminates we have $\Q=\emptyset$.
+Therefore, in the previous iteration the loop of line~\ref{algline:hasNextLoop} could only have terminated due to $\iter.\algname{hasNext}()$ returning false.
+Therefore, upon termination $\V = \nodes(\G(g))$.

-Suppose, by way of contradiction, that there is some maximal independent set $H'$ that is not printed by the algorithm.
-Let $H$ be a maximal independent set of $\G(x)$, among all the printed ones, that yields a maximal intersection $H_m=H \cap H'$.
-Such a set, $H$, must exist because the algorithm prints at least one maximal independent set.
-If $H=H'$, then we are done.
-Otherwise, there is some node $w \in H' \setminus H$.
+Suppose, by way of contradiction, that there is some maximal independent set $H$ that is not printed by the algorithm.
+Let $J$ be a maximal independent set of $\G(x)$, among all the printed ones, that contains a maximal number of elements from $H$.
+The set $J$ must exist, since the algorithm prints at least one maximal independent set.
+Let $H_m$ be the intersection $H\cap J$.
+Since $H\neq H_m$ (or else $H$ is not maximal), there is at least one node in $H \setminus J$; let $v$ be such a node.

-At this point we have established that both the node $w$ was generated and the set $H$ was printed before the algorithm terminated.
-We divide into two cases as follows. \begin{enumerate} \item The set $H$ was printed before the node $w$ was generated.
-When $w$ is generated (in line \ref{algline:generateNode}), then $H \in \MO$.
-During this iteration, the set $H_w=\{w\} \cup \{u \in H\mid \neg\Ae(x,w,u)\}$ will be generated and expanded to a maximal independent set $K \supseteq H_w$. \item The vertex $w$ was generated before the set $H$ was printed.
-Let us look at the time $H$ is printed and inserted into $\MO$.
-Since, at this point $w \in \V$, then during the iteration of line \ref{algline:nodeLoop1}, the set $H_w=\{w\} \cup \{u \in H\mid \neg\Ae(x,w,u)\}$ will be generated and expanded to a maximal independent set $K \supseteq H_w$. \end{enumerate}
+At this point we have established that before the algorithm terminated, \e{(a)} the node $v$ has been generated, \e{and (b)} $J$ has been printed.
+We now branch into two cases, as follows. \begin{enumerate} \item The set $J$ was inserted into $\MO$ before the node $v$ was generated.
+Immediately after $v$ is generated (in line \ref{algline:generateNode}), the set $J_v=\set{v} \cup \{u \in J\mid \neg\Ae(x,v,u)\}$ will be constructed (in line~\ref{algline:exp2}) and expanded to a maximal independent set $K$ that contains $J_v$. \item The node $v$ was generated before $J$ was inserted into $\MO$.
+At the iteration when $J$ is inserted into $\MO$, we have $v \in \V$, and so the set $J_v=\set{v} \cup \{u \in J\mid \neg\Ae(x,v,u)\}$ will be constructed (in line~\ref{algline:innerStart}) and expanded to a maximal independent set $K$ that contains $J_v$. \end{enumerate}